Create A WordPress User From Zapier

 - Payload Type – set this to “form”, this will be as if we submitted a form to our website.

-- Data – this is possibly the most important section of the template, this is where we map the data to the Zapier Integration plugin.
+- Query String Params – this is possibly the most important section of the template, this is where we map the data to the Zapier Integration plugin.
 Add a new row per item that passes through, this would be for our use-case:

-- action – type in create_user (The following available actions are create_user, update_user and delete_user).
+- action – type in update_user (The following available actions are create_user, update_user and delete_user).

 - username – select the + and choose the username from our trigger application.
 (If no username is given, one will be generated).